Jeremy Corbyn Isn't Visiting Labour's Most Vulnerable Seats

 Corbyn, likewise, has focused on Conservative-held seats; he visited his first seat held by any other party on Tuesday, the Liberal Democrat-held Leeds North West.

-Leaders' visits can have an positive effect on the party's vote share, according to a study that examined the 2010 general election.
-It found that visits from both David Cameron and Nick Clegg helped increase their parties' vote share in those seats by 1.2% and 1.5% respectively, compared to non-visited seats.
-Gordon Brown visits increased the Labour vote slightly, but not enough to be considered significant.
+Leaders’ visits can have an positive effect on the party’s vote share, according to a study that examined the 2010 general election.
+It found that visits from both David Cameron and Nick Clegg helped increase their parties’ vote share in those seats by 1.2% and 1.5% respectively, compared to non-visited seats.
+Gordon Brown’s visits increased the Labour vote slightly, but not enough to be considered significant.

 The YouGov polling data released on Monday does offer a possible rationale for Corbyn’s lack of defensive visits to key marginals.
 It suggested that voters’ impression of Labour in marginal seats improved when questions prompted them to think about their local area and their sitting MP rather than about the national campaign – implying that a visit from the national party leader might not necessarily be beneficial to Labour’s vote.

-A spokesperson for Jeremy Corbyn told BuzzFeed News "We are campaigning to win in every seat in the country to form a Labour government that will transform Britain for the many not the few."
+A spokesperson for Jeremy Corbyn told BuzzFeed News: “We are campaigning to win in every seat in the country to form a Labour government that will transform Britain for the many not the few.”

-Tom Phillips is the UK editorial director for BuzzFeed and is based in London.